tlswg/tls13-spec/draft-ietf-tls-tls13.md

 cipher state
 : The current state of the encryption algorithm.
 This will consist of the scheduled key for that connection.
-For stream ciphers, this will also contain whatever state information is necessary to allow the stream to continue to encrypt or decrypt data.

-MAC key
-: The MAC key for this connection, as generated above.

 sequence number
 : Each connection state contains a sequence number, which is